 Interest and Penalty

-If the first half taxes are not paid by April 30, the entire becomes delinquent.
-Interest and penalty on the delinquent first half is calculated on the entire year’s taxes.
+If the first half taxes are not paid by April 30, the entire balance becomes delinquent.
+Interest and penalty on the delinquent first half are calculated on the entire year’s taxes.
 Second half taxes become delinquent after October 31.

 Interest and penalty rates are set by law (RCW 84.56.020).
 Payments made without the proper interest and penalty will be returned with an opportunity to pay without further cost by a certain date.
 There is “no “good cause” statute that allows the waiving of interest and penalty except in circumstances of the county making an error when the tax account originated (the source document for proof is the real estate tax affidavit, or in the case of hardship caused by death of the taxpayer’s spouse, or taxpayer’s parent owned property, if the Treasurer is notified within sixty (60) days of the tax due date (copy of death certificate required), (RCW 84.56.025)